fernandomonza/fernandomonza/README.md

 # Welcome to my README, let's get to know a little more about me
 ### README - Fernando A. M. Santos

-🌱 I’m currently learning ...systems analysis and development through UNIFATECIE 🥇 and [Training] Full Stack Javascript by https://cursos.onebitcode.com/
+🌱 I’m currently learning ...systems analysis and development through UNIFATECIE 🥇

 🤔 I’m looking for help with ...get a job or internship in the programming area 😉